kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 - OpenAPI has a notion of `readOnly`.
 This is meant to restrict fields to be set only in responses, not in a request payload.
 This does not match our `never-change-after-creation` semantics.
-- Allowing `false` as value for `x-kubernetes-immutable: false` was considered to disable immutability imposed by a parent node.
-This complicates the semantics considerably and can be expressed with a combination of `x-kubernetes-immutable-keys` and `x-kubernetes-immutable` on the complementing fields.
+- Allowing `false` as value for `x-kubernetes-mutability: Mutable` was considered to disable immutability imposed by a parent node.
+This complicates the definition of the semantics considerably, increases complexity of the verification algorithm and can be expressed with a combination of a (possibly large) number of  `x-kubernetes-key-immutabilty` and `x-kubernetes-immutabilty` directives on the complementing fields.